NvChad/NvChad/README.md

 ## :gift_heart: Support

-If you want to donate, I (siduck76) would direct you to one of the donation links below, since NvChad wouldn't have been able without all of its great contributors, I don't feel comfortable taking donations for myself, so donate to one of these charities instead:
+If you want to donate, I (siduck76) would direct you to one of the donation links below, since NvChad wouldn't have been able without all of its great contributors and plugin developers, I don't feel comfortable taking donations for myself, so donate to one of these charities instead:

 - https://www.gofundme.com/f/WeCareAboutSyria
 - https://www.gofundme.com/f/Burundi-Nutrition